rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 One sound after the other.

+Is it the same for images ?
+Let's meet the electric car of imagination.

 ***

 This book is an ongoing project.
 The content and the chapters may change before the final release.